AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 print(f"PK: {values[0]}, SK: {values[1]}, PK2: {PK2}")
 ```

+A crude way of the number of entries is a case of dividing the file size by the struct size.
+This is an inexpensive operation (with some pitfalls that are beyond the scope of this write-up).

-So the read path is incredibly simple and fast.
+So, we've established that read path is simple and fast.
 The write path is more complex.
 The model of appending bytes to a file does not work if we want to maintain order and cannot say with 100% certainty that records won't appear out of order.
 Perhaps strict ordering is not necessary, but it would be confusing to have a comment from 2018 appearing alongside one from 2021.
 Additionally, as the index increases in size, it will need to be rewritten in sorted order.
 If S3 is being used as a storage backend, this would mean a reupload of several megabytes to add a single entry.
 The shape of your workload will dictate whether or not this is reasonable.

 A simple remedy is to direct the add/remove/change _commands_ to an append-only write ahead log.
 At a timed interval, a _commit_ process could run and apply these changes into the ordered index file - discarding the WAL.
 This reduces the amount of work needed to perform a sort and rewrite on the entire index, particularly if networked storage or S3 is where the indexes are stored.
 Deletions are fast in Redis as the member value is also indexed, which adds to the in-memory storage footprint of a sorted set.
 This file based approach does not bother to do that, members marked for deletion are simply skipped when the file is rewritten.
 This makes the files smaller to transmit and rewrite.